4d/docs/website/translated_docs/fr/Admin/building.md

 ### Licenses

 This tab displays the list of available deployment licenses that you can integrate into your application.
 Par défaut, la liste est vide.
-You must explicitly add your *4D Developer Professional* license as well as each *4D Desktop Volume* license to be used in the application built.
+Vous devez explicitement ajouter votre licence *4D Developer Professional* ainsi que chaque licence* 4D Desktop Volume* liée à utiliser dans l’application générée.
 You can add another 4D Developer Professional number and its associated licenses other than the one currently being used.

 To remove or add a license, use the **[+]** and **[-]** buttons at the bottom of the window.